isabella232/sign-integrations.en/help/veeva/install.md

 ### Step 10.
 Update document lifecycle {#document-lifecycle}

-For each document type eligible for Adobe Signature, corresponding document lifecycle must be updated by adding new lifecycle role and states.
+For each document type eligible for Adobe Signature, you must update corresponding document lifecycle by adding new lifecycle role and states.

 Adobe Sign agreement lifecycle has following states:

 * DRAFT
 * AUTHORING or DOCUMENTS_NOT_YET_PROCESSED
 * OUT_FOR_SIGNATURE or OUT_FOR_APPROVAL
 * SIGNED or APPROVED
 * CANCELLED
 * EXPIRED

 To update document lifecycle, follow the steps below:

-1. Add Lifecycle role
+1. Add Lifecycle role.
 Adobe Sign Admin application role must be added in all lifecycles used by documents eligible for Adobe Signature, as shown below.

     ![Image of lifecycle admin roles](images/document-lifecycle-admin-role.png)